-Example: Victimisation may occur where a colleague has raised a genuine grievance against their manager and is not interviewed for a suitable vacancy as a result or provided evidence for a colleague during a complaint investigation and then experienced less favourable treatment.
+Example: Victimisation may occur where a colleague has raised a genuine grievance against their manager and is not interviewed for a suitable vacancy as a result..

 Bullying and harassment - Harassment and bullying may be against one or more people and may involve single or repeated incidents across a wide spectrum of behaviour, ranging from extreme forms of intimidation, such as physical violence, to more subtle forms such as ignoring someone.
-It can occur without witnesses, and takes place in face-to-face interactions, as well as online.
-Including, but not limited to:
+It can occur without witnesses, and takes place in face-to-face interactions, as well as online, including, but not limited to: